arunmadhusud/Yolov8_fast_TensorRT/README.md

 ## Results

-The average processing time for each frame is lower for the TensorRT engine compared to the Pytorch model and ONNX model.
-The output videos for the Pytorch model and TensorRT engine can be found at the following links:
+The YoloV8 TensorRT model inference is faster than Pytorch and ONNX.
+The output videos for the Pytorch model and TensorRT engine can be found at the following links.
+The FPS indicated in the video is based on the average prediction time per frame.

 - [Watch TensorRT results here](https://drive.google.com/file/d/130vOZHwt3mteeo0hgahW2v_IXt973yXZ/view?usp=drive_link)
 - [Watch Pytorch results here](https://drive.google.com/file/d/1hFDYpUp72P7sF3UP--w2KJBMShrBYL-N/view?usp=drive_link)